Mesothelioma

 • Radiation: Exposing patients to powerful rays of energy that damage the DNA of mesothelioma cells, shrinking them or preventing them from multiplying

-• Clinical Trials: Conducting mesothelioma cancer research to determine whether new, cutting-edge therapies may help patients more than standard treatments
+• Clinical Trials: Conducting mesothelioma research to determine if new, cutting-edge therapies may help patients more than standard treatments

-Doctors will often prescribe multiple types of treatments at once to increase their effectiveness, which can be incredibly expensive — with medical bills quickly adding up to hundreds of thousands of dollars.
+Doctors will often prescribe multiple types of treatments at once to increase their effectiveness, but this can lead to medical bills that cost upwards of $400,000 per year.

-Our team can determine if you are eligible for compensation to cover medical expenses and other losses related to your mesothelioma diagnosis.
+Our team can determine if you may be eligible for compensation to help pay for medical expenses and other costs related to your mesothelioma diagnosis.

 Mesothelioma Financial Assistance